limj0009/speech-llm/README.md

 # Speech AI Assistant

 A mobile-friendly speech interface application built using React.JS.
-It implements LLM and utilizes the web speech api to listen for questions and read back the responses.
+It implements an LLM and utilizes the Whisper API from OPENAI via axios for  speech-to-text transcription, while using the web speech API for its text-to-speech output.
 Used for mock interview purposes.

 ## Running Locally
 1. After cloning the project, `npm install`